18F/methods/_methods/user-scenarios.md

 layout: card
 title:
 category: Decide
-what: Stories and context — focused on identifying the what, who, how, and why — behind why a specific user or user group comes to your site.
+what: Stories and context &mdash; focused on identifying the what, who, how, and why &mdash; behind why a specific user or user group comes to your site.
 why: To remind a team, during both the design and validation phases, of the overarching goal(s) that users have when interacting with a solution.
 Scenarios help the team consider the design of the solution as a whole rather than getting caught up by specific pages, elements, or interactions.
 They note questions and goals and sometimes define the possibilities of how the user(s) can achieve them.
 timeRequired: 1-3 hours
 how: